 I offer coaching services in three key areas:

-I help people get out of their career doldrums, find ways to make positive changes, and find joy in their work again.
+I can help you get out of your career doldrums, find ways to make positive changes, and find joy in your work again.

 Whether that means staying in the job you’re in, or finding and following your passion to a career that doesn’t feel like work at all!
 Whatever that means to you, I can help you get there.

 Whether it’s couples, business partners, or family (parent-child or siblings), relationships are everything!
 We are social beings and we need each other.

 I can help you figure out how to get unstuck when things just aren’t going well in your relationships, and then move towards working or living together in harmony, productivity, or whatever your goal is!

 Sometimes, there just isn’t anything specific we want to work on.
 It’s one thing, it’s another thing, it’s EVERYTHING!

 I can help you get out of the Life Blahs, kick stress in the butt, find that zest that’s been missing, and get back to a happier, balanced, more meaningful life.